Juan Álvarez (footballer, born February 1996)

-Juan Pablo Álvarez (born 10 February 1996) is an Argentine professional footballer who plays as a winger for Argentine Primera División side Colón, on loan from Banfield.
+Juan Pablo Álvarez (born 10 February 1996) is an Argentine professional footballer who plays as a winger.

 Career

 Álvarez began his career with Banfield, with whom he had two separate youth spells.
 He appeared for the first-team for the first time on the substitutes bench in May 2017 for an Argentine Primera División match against Atlético Tucumán, before making his first-team debut on 1 September in a Copa Argentina Round of 32 win versus Atlético de Rafaela.
 His league debut came just over a week later against River Plate, he played the final seventeen minutes in a 3–1 defeat.
 On 3 October, Álvarez scored the first goal of his senior career in a league loss to Arsenal de Sarandí.